 - 6 cups romaine or butter lettuce chopped

-- For the grill: Preheat grill or broiler and allow to get very hot.
+Preheat grill or grill pan and allow to get very hot.

-- Lightly oil the grill grate, and place bell peppers on top.
+- Lightly oil the grill grate or a grill pan, and place bell peppers on top.
 Cook for 2-3 minutes per side, or until grill marks appear.
-Remove and cut into slices.
+Remove from grill and transfer to a plate.

-- Transfer steak to work surface.
-Let stand 5 minutes.
+Transfer steak to cutting board and allow to stand for 5 minutes.
 Cut across grain into thin strips.

-- Heat 1 tablespoon olive oil in a large cast iron frying pan or skillet on high heat.
-Place the steak (work in batches) in hot pan and allow to sear for 3 to 4 minutes on each side, or until desired doneness.
-Transfer steak to work surface.
-Let stand 5 minutes.
+Heat 1 tablespoon olive oil in a large cast iron frying pan or skillet on high heat.
+Place the steak in a hot pan and allow to sear for 3 to 4 minutes on each side, or until desired doneness.
+Transfer steak to cutting board and allow to stand for 5 minutes.
 Cut across grain into thin strips.